kpegion/SubX/README.md

  getSubXFieldsIRI.m -- A sample matlab program for getting SubX 2-D Fields

 V2/ - version 2, consists of getSubXFieldsIRI.m and additional programs for processing the SubX data into ensemble means, calculating climatologies, and calculating anomalies of the ensemble means.
+Important Note: Before Apr 10, 2018, use getSubXFieldsIRI.m to download data
+                Starting Apr 10, 2018, use getSubXFieldsIRIXYLMSP.m to download data

  # NCL